kleinbottle/swanlotus/content/blogs/the-making-of-a-logo/the-making-of-a-logo.md

 He decided to search among the likes of [Leibniz](https://tinyurl.com/yxomtbt5) and [Newton](https://tinyurl.com/y5lc2fyx), both of whom were not only celebrated philosophers of their time, but also sported long locks, whether natural or wigged.
 But no luck there either.
 Their eyes appeared too different from those in his dream.

-Since both Leibniz and Newton were renowned mathematicians as well, Sol got side-tracked thinking about whether the calculus was discovered or invented [^1].
+Since both Leibniz and Newton were renowned mathematicians as well, Sol got side-tracked thinking about whether the calculus was discovered or invented ^[Such meandering, away from the straight and narrow of his specified task, endowed his designs with a resplendent intellectual sheen, but took its toll on timeliness.].
 It was probably the greatest scientific advance of its time.
 And priority for its discovery was an ugly bone of contention between Leibniz and Newton [@bardi2007].

-[^1]: Such meandering, away from the straight and narrow of his specified task, endowed his designs with a resplendent intellectual sheen, but took its toll on timeliness.

 And then it hit him like a ton of bricks. _Calculus could not have been invented without coordinate geometry---that extraordinary offspring of the fortuitous marriage of geometry and algebra_.
 And the progenitor of _that_ wunderkind was [René Descartes](https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes).
 With bated breath, Sol searched the Web for images of René Descartes.